 Our pets experience pain due to a number of different causes.
 These can range from acute onset pain such as from an injury, surgery or illness through to the more debilitating effects of chronic pain from conditions such as osteoarthritis or cancer.

-Treatment can be provided through a number of different treatment options ranging from physical therapy & lifestyle modification through to medications and interventional techniques.
+Treatment can be provided through a number of different treatment options ranging from physical therapy & lifestyle modification through to medications and advanced interventional techniques.

 A house call service is available to minimise the stress of clinic visits

 We are able to provide support to your pet when they are sickest, both before and after anaesthesia and during serious illness or trauma.
 We have essential specialist equipment which enables us to provide advanced life support.

 This service is offered in conjunction with Dr Saskia Quandte, a specialist in veterinary internal medicine.
 We offer a team approach to ensure that every base is covered and your pet gets the best care possoible.